- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Travel insurance policies do have very specific terms and conditions, especially with regards to military coups.
 However we have spoken to our insurers, who are very sympathetic to this situation, and they have promised to ensure that all claims are considered as compassionately as possible and based on the individual circumstances involved.

-We always advise all travellers to check the FCO’s advice for their chosen destination and the current advice on this matter can be found here: https://www.gov.uk/foreign-travel-advice/zimbabwe
+We always advise all travellers to check the FCDO’s advice for their chosen destination and the current advice on this matter can be found here: https://www.gov.uk/foreign-travel-advice/zimbabwe

 For residents of EIRE please follow the advice of the Department of Foreign Affairs and Trade as follows: https://www.dfa.ie/travel/travel-advice/a-z-list-of-countries/zimbabwe/

-Unfortunately we cannot cover any travel when it is against the advice or recommendation published by the Foreign and Commonwealth Office applicable at the time of your departure.
+Unfortunately we cannot cover any travel when it is against the advice or recommendation published by the Foreign, Commonwealth & Development Office applicable at the time of your departure.